strayiker/webpack-config-stream/README.md

 <h2 id="sample">Sample</h2>

-Here is a quick sample of what `gulp-webpack-build` does
+Here is a quick sample of what `webpack-config-stream` does:

 `gulpfile.js`